It has been too long since I’ve continued my quest for the perfect grilled cheese sandwich, but the hunt is on again.

 Once it’s scooped out just mash it roughly in a bowl.
 Notice how thick it is compared to the canned stuff.

-Once the pumpkin is roasted, the rest of the sandwich is pretty straightforward.
+Once the pumpkin is roasted, the rest of this Pumpkin Grilled Cheese is pretty straightforward.

 As always, I recommend using a nice sturdy bread (I used sourdough).

 I mixed up a quick spice blend with brown sugar, paprika, chili powder, and salt that I used to season the sandwich.
 It totally made it in my opinion.